 When using any type of electro-sex toy, using it properly is key to a safe experience.
-Get your hands on as much electro-sex knowledge as possible - and be familiar with it.
+Get your hands on as much electro-sex knowledge as possible before giving this type of play a try.

 When you first start with a toy or you've started using a new attachment or sensation, start at the lowest settings, and slowly increase intensity as you continue playing.
 This ensures you don't overload yourself (or your partner) too quickly, and it will avoid any burns or unpleasant experiences.